-Broad Bean Bunyard's Exhibition (Vicia faba) is an English Heritage variety dating back from 1884.
+Broad Bean Bunyard's Exhibition (Vicia faba) is an English Heritage variety dating back to 1884.
 It is a reliable performer on most soils and produces heavy crops of long pods containing an average of 6 to 8 beans per pod.
 This variety has an excellent flavour and is ideal for freezing.

 Broad Beans are back in fashion cooked, mashed with garlic & served on a thin French toast with a drizzle of olive oil is delicious & a real taste of summer.